-The CHMP recommendation is based on an integrated analysis including data from 74 people with locally advanced or metastatic NTRK fusion-positive solid tumours (14 tumour types) and 161 people with ROS1-positive NSCLC from the phase II STARTRK-2, phase I STARTRK-1 and phase I ALKA-372-001 trials.^{1,2} It is also based on data from the phase I/II STARTRK-NG study in paediatric patients.1 The studies enrolled people across 15 countries and more than 150 clinical trial sites.
-Safety was assessed from an integrated analysis of 504 people across these four trials.^{1,2}
+The approval in Europe is based on an integrated analysis including data from 74 people with locally advanced or metastatic NTRK fusion-positive solid tumours (14 tumour types) and 161 people with ROS1-positive NSCLC from the phase II STARTRK-2, phase I STARTRK-1 and phase I ALKA-372-001 trials.1 It is also based on data from the phase I/II STARTRK-NG study in paediatric patients.
+The studies enrolled people across 15 countries and more than 150 clinical trial sites.
+Safety was assessed from an integrated analysis of 504 people across these four trials.1